 - 12th September 2016, “Energy conservation in the universe”.
 I overviewed standard concepts about energy in relativity, for instance the stress-energy tensor knows nothing of a gravitational field, and total energy density is not localisable.
 However the “rigid quasilocal frames” formulation concludes that total energy is conserved in relativity.

 - 5th October 2017.
 Big Rip in an Inhomogeneous Universe, UQ astrophysics group

 - 22nd March 2018: overview of Bekenstein 1972 to UQ quantum and gravity seminar

 Also a talk to the Brisbane Astronomical Society on 8th Sep 2017

-I am the organiser of the general relativity meetings at the University of Queensland throughout 2017, initiated by Tamara Davis
+I was the organiser and main presenter of a general relativity group at the University of Queensland throughout 2017, initiated by Tamara Davis

 - 2015– Australasian Society for General Relativity and Gravitation (ASGRG)

 - Training for film and audio presentations by Peter Buckley and also Dwayne Jeffries